Action plan on prompt payment in the construction industry

 Similar to the "better business bureau" idea, this action would look at a protocol and opportunities for companies to self-identify as adhering to prompt payment principles.

-Next steps: This practice is being done in the United Kingdom.
+Next steps: In progress.
+This practice is being done in the United Kingdom.
 Initial reaction is that this would be difficult to monitor and ensure validity.
 The Canadian Construction Association will further investigate.

 Consider opportunities to improve project close-outs on federal construction contracts and release of final payments.
 Opportunity to build on work already underway by an Alberta taskforce working on this issue.